 Ten business days after you submit your FAFSA, you will need to constantly check your BisonWeb account to accept or decline your aid award.
 Before your Direct Unsubsidized Stafford Loan can be produced, you must accept the Terms and Conditions on BisonWeb, complete Entrance Counseling, sign the Master Promissory Note, and accept your award in BisonWeb under the appropriate Academic Year.

 You should evaluate the aid offer carefully.
 In the case of loans, keep in mind that whatever amount you borrow must be paid back with interest.
 If your living expenses are not as high as the standard allowance projected by your school, you may not have to borrow as much as the amount in the award letter.
 You have the right to decline the loan or to request a lower loan amount.
 After you complete the aforementioned requirements, it will take ten business days to create your award.
-An instructional video explaining how to accept the Terms and Conditions and Accept the Award is to the right.
+An instructional video explaining how to accept the Terms and Conditions and Accept the Award is below.

 Please visit www.studentloans.gov and click on “Entrance Counseling” to satisfy the Federal Loan Entrance Counseling Requirement.
 If you are a first time borrower, you must also complete the Master Promissory Note also accessible via www.studentloans.gov.